This is based on opinion. Please don't list it on a work's trope example list.

 The entirety of Geogaddi is deeply unsettling, with deceptively sunny keyboads filtered through tape recorders that make them sound broken and distorted.
 Particularly creepy tracks include:

 "Music is Math," the second track and the first full song on the album, sets the tone.
-The lyrics are hard to make out (as they're being sung in a near-incomprehensible, tribal wail filtered through a vocoder) but consensus seems to be that they are: "all falls down... all falls down... down..."
+The lyrics are hard to make out (as they're being sung in a near-incomprehensible, tribal wail filtered through a vocoder) but consensus seems to be that they are: "we all fall down... we all fall down... down..."

 "You Could Feel The Sky."

-"1969."
-It's about Branch Davidian cult, which maintained a Stepford Smiler facade while their leader sexually abused children.
+"1969" crosses Boards of Canada's Right to Children-era sunny sound with unsettling vocoder bits and references to cults.
+In fact, it's about the Branch Davidian cult, which maintained a Stepford Smiler facade while their leader sexually abused children.

 "A is to B as B is to C" , with its strange, garbled loops and samples.
 Towards the end of the track, an ominous backmasked chorus chants something that sounds astonishingly like "O Geogaddi!
 O Geogaddi!"